 Figure 1.
-Content of Annual Implementation Reports
+Content of the Annual Implementation Reports 1

-Common monitoring and evaluation framework as basis for reporting
+The Common Monitoring and Evaluation Framework (CMEF) as a basis for reporting

-The legal framework sets up a common monitoring and evaluation system (CMES) for rural development as part of the common monitoring and evaluation framework for the whole CAP (CMEF).
-The CMES ensures that a common evaluation approach is applied across the EU in conducting and reporting the evaluation of rural development programmes, namely:
+The legal framework establishes the Common Monitoring and Evaluation System (CMES) for rural development2 as part of the Common Monitoring and Evaluation Framework (CMEF) for the whole CAP.
+The CMES ensures that a common evaluation approach is applied across the EU while conducting and reporting on the evaluation of Rural Development Programmes, namely by: